From duality to determinants for q-TASEP and ASEP: Duality and the nested contour integral ansatz for ASEP

 We may now prove the following moment formula.

-\begin{theorem} Fix non-negative real numbers $0<p<q$ (normalized by $p+q=1$) and set all bond rate parameters $a_{x}\equiv 1$.
-Consider step Bernoulli initial data with density $\rho\in (0,1]$.
-Then for all $n\geq 1$,
+\begin{theorem} Fix nonnegative real numbers $0<p<q$ (normalized by $p+q=1$) and set all bond rate parameters $a_{x}\equiv1$.
+Consider step Bernoulli initial data with density $\rho\in(0,1]$.
+Then for all $n\geq1$,

-where the integration contour for $z_A$ is composed of two disconnected pieces which include $0,-\tau$ but does not include $-1$, $\tau\rhofrac$ or $\{\tau z_B\}_{B>A}$ (see Figure \ref{ASEPnestedcontours} for an illustration of such contours). \end{theorem}
+where the integration contour for $z_A$ is composed of two disconnected pieces which include $0,-\tau$ but does not include $-1$, $\tau\theta$ or $\{\tau z_B\}_{B>A}$ (see Figure~\ref{ASEPnestedcontours} for an illustration of such contours). \end{theorem}

-\begin{proof} The left-most equality of (\ref{eqn:qmomInt}) is just by definition.
+\begin{pf} The left-most equality of (\ref{eqnqmomInt}) is just by definition.
 The proof of the second equality relies on the following lemma.
-For an illustration of the types of contours involved, see Figure \ref{ASEPnestedcontours}.
+For an illustration of the types of contours involved, see Figure~\ref {ASEPnestedcontours}.

-\begin{lemma} Fix $n\geq 1$.
-Assume $f(z)$ is a meromorphic function on $\C$ which has no poles in a ball around 0 and which has $f(0)=1$.
+\begin{lemma} Fix $n\geq1$.
+Assume $f(z)$ is a meromorphic function on $\mathbb{C}$ which has no poles in a ball around 0 and which has $f(0)=1$.
 Let $C^0$ be a small circle centered at 0 and $C^{1}$ be another closed contour.
-Assume that there exists $r>\tau^{-1}$ such that $\tau C^1$ is not contained inside $r^n C^{0}$, and such that $f$ has no poles inside $r^nC^0$.
+Assume that there exists \mbox{$r>\tau^{-1}$} such that $\tau C^1$ is not contained inside~$r^n C^{0}$, and such that $f$ has no poles inside~$r^nC^0$.
 Define $C^0_i=r^i C^0$, $C^1_i = C^1$ and $C_i = C^0_i \cup C^1_i$ for $1\leq i \leq n$.
 Let

 and